Desire Oparanozie: Wuhan Jianghan University

 Oparanozie joined Chinese Women's Super League club Wuhan Jianghan University for the 2022 season.

 International career

 As a junior international she scored 2 goals in the 2010 FIFA U-20 Women's World Cup and 3 goals in the 2012 tournament.

 Oparanozie has been a regular member of the Nigerian national team since 2010, participating in the FIFA Women's World Cup tournaments of 2011, 2015, and 2019.

-In April 2019, she was named the new captain of Nigeria by coach Thomas Dennerby who praised Oparanozie for her 'discipline and good character'.
+In April 2019, she was named captain of Nigeria by coach Thomas Dennerby who praised Oparanozie for her 'discipline and good character'.

-Following the 2019 FIFA Women's World Cup, in her role as captain, she led calls for equal pay in Nigerian football citing disparity with the bonuses received by the team's male counterparts.
+Following the 2019 FIFA Women's World Cup, in her role as captain, she led calls for equal pay in Nigerian football, citing disparity with the bonuses received by the team's male counterparts.